kathywu1201/Crochet_Pattern_Generator/README.md

     │   ├── run-image-descriptions.sh
     │   ├── run-pdf-processor.sh
     │   ├── run-ml-pipeline.sh
-    │   ├── update-k8s-cluster.yml
+    │   └── update-k8s-cluster.yml

 ```

 # AC215 - Final Project - YarnMaster

-**Team Members**
+**Team Members**\
 Shiqi Wang, Yanfeiyun Wu, Jiahui Zhang, Wanying Zhang

-**Group Name**
+**Group Name**\
 YarnMaster

-**Project**
+**Project**\
 In this project, we aim to develop a Deep Learning model capable of interpreting images of crochet products and generating corresponding, detailed pattern instructions.
 Despite crochet's popularity as a creative and therapeutic pastime, enthusiasts like us often struggle to find clear, step-by-step instructions for intriguing designs we encounter online or in person due to scarce resources.
 Existing tools can transform written instructions into visual 3D models, but there is a significant gap in generating pattern instructions directly from images of finished products.
 To address this need, we envision not only creating a model that provides meaningful instructions but also developing an app tailored for crochet enthusiasts.
-This platform would allow users to upload pictures of crochet items they find interesting, receive detailed patterns, and foster an online community where they can connect, share their creations, and inspire each other [project proposal](./reports/APCOMP215%20Proposal_new.pdf).
+This platform would allow users to upload pictures of crochet items they find interesting, receive detailed patterns, and foster an online community where they can connect, share their creations, and inspire each other.
+Here is our [project proposal](./reports/APCOMP215%20Proposal_new.pdf).

 ## Previous Milestones